 Workshops and Events

-Join us for lunchtime conversation.
+Join us for the first WAC Roundtable of 2018-2019!
 Tell us about your experiences including writing in your course and share strategies and resources with colleagues from across all programs and Faculties.
-Roundtables are open to all faculty, staff, and students.
-Click here to access the poster.
+Roundtables are open to all faculty, staff and students.

 Light refreshments will be provided.